danigb/soundfont-player/README.md

 Simple soundfont loader for playing sounds using WebAudio API.
 A much simpler and lightweight replacement for [MIDI.js](https://github.com/mudcube/MIDI.js)

 Works out of the box with Benjamin Gleitzman's package of [pre-rendered sound fonts](https://github.com/gleitz/midi-js-soundfonts).
 Just load the library and play.
+Try the [demo](http://danigb.github.io/soundfont-player/#demo)

 ## Usage